slatedocs/slate/source/includes/_endpoint-batch.md

 `/datasets/{id}/batches/`

+#### GET

-A GET on this resource returns a Shoji Catalog enumerating the batches present in the Dataset.
+A GET request on this resource returns a Shoji Catalog enumerating the batches present in the Dataset.
 Each tuple in the index includes a "status" member, which may be one of "analyzing", "conflict", "error", "importing", "imported", or "appended".

 ```json
 {